Who Is Tiger Computing?

 We can work with you in three key areas:

-- Implementation of your Linux infrastructure.
-Having a plan is one thing – and certainly a good place to start – but putting it into practice is what matters.
 We’ve designed and set up systems ranging from a single web server through a high-availability web application platform to a fully redundant Storage Area Network built entirely from Open Source components.
-We’ve also designed and configured cloud based solutions using Amazon Web Services.

 We know how to design Linux systems.
 We know how to set them up.
 And we know how to keep them working.